lucionardelli/minesweeper/README.md

 - [90%] Ability to select the game parameters: number of rows, columns, and mines
 - [60%] Ability to support multiple users/accounts

+### Time spent

-The estimated dedication in the project was 6 hours
+The estimated dedication in the project was ~7 hours.